LekoArts/gatsby-starter-portfolio-emma/README.md

 ```

 ### Adding a new project
-- Create a new folder in `content/projects` with the current date (Format: YYYY-MM-DD)
+- Create a new folder in `content/projects`
-- Create a new markdown/mdx file, add the frontmatter (use the same date format)
+- Create a new markdown/mdx file, add the frontmatter (use the date format "YYYY-MM-DD")
 - Add an image and reference it in your frontmatter as `cover`
 - Write your content below the frontmatter

 If you're still unsure have a look at the already existing examples.

+### Adding a new page
+- Create a new folder in `src/pages`
+- Create a new mdx file with the name `index.mdx` in it

 ### Adding new features/plugins